Entscheider/RSlic/Readme.md

 # Overview
-RSlic is a library written in C++ for computing Superpixel and Supervoxel using OpenCV.
-It based on the Slic-Algorithmus (http://ivrg.epfl.ch/research/superpixels).
+RSlic is a C++ library to compute Superpixels and Supervoxel and is based on OpenCV.
+It implements the [Slic-Algorithmus](https://web.archive.org/web/20170608065725/http://ivrl.epfl.ch/research/superpixels).

 # Features
-- Compute Superpixel and Supervoxel
+- Compute Superpixel (2D) and Supervoxel (3D)
-- Support for the zero parameter version of the SLIC algorithm (SLICO)
+- Support for the zero parameter version of the SLIC algorithm named SLICO
 - Support for custom metrics
 - Ability to save any iteration while computing (e.g. SuperPixelGUI makes use of it)